-Below is our FAQ for anything related to Roller Derby and skating.
-We know that buying your skates, parts, and accessories can be quite overwhelming and we want you to know that we are here to help!
+Below is our FAQ for anything related to Devaskation’s Store.
+We know that buying your skates or skateboards online can sometimes be a challenge, so we try to address the most common questions here.
 We have carefully compiled this list based on real questions we have received from our customers.
 Every skater is different and we know that it is impossible to answer every person’s question here so we’ve tried to give you enough information in the answers to help you decide what will work best for you and your situation.
-If you have a question that isn’t covered here, please review our Skate Information page for more questions that require longer answers.
-We are also available to answer more specific questions, just shoot us an email.
+If you have a question that isn’t covered here, please review our Skate Information page for more questions that require longer, more specific answers.
+We are also available to answer more specific questions, just contact us.